temannin/ClosestAirportFinder/README.md

 # Closest Airport Finder
 ![](https://img.shields.io/badge/dependencies-0-brightgreen.svg) ![GitHub](https://img.shields.io/github/license/temannin/ClosestAirportFinder.svg) ![](https://img.shields.io/badge/python-3.7-blue.svg)<br><br>

-Given a list of airports, is able to find the closest airport to the location provided.
+Given a list of airports, this program is able to find the closest airport to the location provided.

 This script is primarily for the output of Scott's Cheaps Flights emails.
 SCF, by default sends **ALL** the FROM locations of a certain deal and it can be hard to decipher which airport is the closest to *you*.